-The existing trees to the western side of New Square add a real epth to the area, and screen less advantageous façades whilst collowing clear views toward the Market Hall.
-The design sees this canopy cover expanded upon to create a dappled urban 'grove' here visitors can stop and rest on seating and playful furniture elements below.
+The existing trees to the western side of New Square add a real depth to the area, and screen less advantageous façades whilst allowing clear views toward the Market Hall.
+The design sees this canopy cover expanded upon to create a dappled urban 'grove' where visitors can stop and rest on seating and playful furniture elements below.